altayatalayy/BattleShips/README.md

 # BattleShips

-2 player Battleships game with diffrent types of ships
+2 player Battleships game ,with diffrent types of ships